Winners and losers of Jeremy Hunt’s 2023 Autumn Statement

 “The caveat is that the FTSE 100 is not all of UK plc and a big chunk of its assets, and thus investment, will be overseas, but my figures may serve as a rule of thumb.”

-In addition, the Chancellor may look at further reductions to business rates, which should also ultimately benefit investors.
+In addition, Mr Hunt extended business rate relief, which should also ultimately benefit investors in the retail and hospitality sectors.

+He said he would investigate a sale of shares in NatWest, which is partly owned by the state, to the public.
+“We’re exploring options for a retail offer of NatWest Group shares as part of plans to reduce the Government’s stake,” he said.

+Property investors can expect to benefit from the rise in housing benefit in line with inflation.
+Landlords will have an automatic right to convert properties into two flats.

 Pensioners

-State pensions are expected to rise by 8.5pc, in line with the normal measure of earnings.
+State pensions will rise by 8.5pc, in line with the normal measure of earnings.
 Stripping out the effect of bonuses from the figures had been considered; it would have meant a lower increase of 7.8pc.

 The low paid